DawidIzydor/BenchmarkTestLibrary/README.md

 ## Summary

+The fastest implementation is SearchFirstAndLastIndex3.
+It searches for the first index of each number and then last index until reaches a certain point (it does not look for all last indexes before calculating distance like SearchFirstAndLastIndex and SearchFirstAndLastIndex2, see more below).

-The fastest implementation is SearchFirstAndLastIndex for large arrays and FindWithArray2 for the smallest arrays.
+Next is SearchFirstAndLastIndex for large arrays and FindWithArray2 for the smallest arrays.
 It searches for the first and last index of each number and then finds the largest distance.
 On an evenly random distributed array of data it should run in O(n/4)

 Next is FindWithArray.
 The difference between small and large arrays in FindWithArray and FindWithArray2 is caused by comparing of maximum distance - in the FindWithArray method it happens only at the end at the cost of using a little bit more memory.
 FindWithArray2 needs to compare in each loop iteration thus being a little bit slower on bigger arrays but takes less  memory.